aacb/zimbra2gmail/README.md

 zimbra2gmail

-To see it in action, i use commands like those below:
+In short, run these commands to compile and see it in action:

+./compile.sh

 ./zimbra2gmail source-test-1